Serving all people by providing personalized health and wellness through exemplary care, education and research.

 “While weight-bearing movement is helpful in increasing bone density, too much high-impact activity can be hurtful to the bones,” says Dr. Berry.
 “To help reduce the number of stress fractures in girls, coaches should create training programs that balance the high-impact and strenuous activities with lower-impact training so that the total amount of impact is reduced.
 Also, never increase your running mileage by more than 50% per week, to allow your bones a chance to adjust to the added stress”

-Call 469.814.2550 to register for the ACL Injury Prevention Program at Baylor Plano, or find a physician on the Baylor Plano medical staff specializing in sports medicine.
+Call 469.814.2550 to register for the ACL Injury Prevention Program at Baylor Scott & White - Plano, or find a physician on the Baylor Scott & White - Plano medical staff specializing in sports medicine.